Why it’s bad advice to “describe benefits, not features”

 When to not mention features

 So when shouldn’t you mention features?
-You should omit them when the benefit is not in doubt—or when there is little space and the benefit is better supported by a different type of proof.
-With fitness videos, for example, customers are much more persuaded by celebrity endorsements and by testimonials from other successful customers than they are by what’s in the video itself.
+You should omit them when the benefit is not in doubt—or when there is little space and a different type of proof better supports the benefit.
+With fitness videos, for example, customers are much more persuaded by celebrity endorsements and testimonials from other successful customers than by what’s in the video itself.

 As with most aspects of CRO, you become more effective when you ignore rules like “Technique X is good; Technique Y is bad” and instead understand the technique’s function.
-So if you describe a feature and the readers are saying, “So what?” describe the benefit.
-If you describe a benefit and the readers are saying, “Yeah, right,” describe the feature (or another type of proof).
-By understanding the function of features and benefits, you’ll be able to spot when to state a feature, when to state a benefit, and when to state both.
+So if you describe a feature and the readers say, “So what?” describe the benefit.
+If you describe a benefit and the readers says, “Yeah, right,” describe the feature (or another type of proof).
+By understanding the function of features and benefits, you can spot when to state a feature, a benefit, and both.